okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/go/reqauthspecific.md

-1. Remove the call to register the middleware for all routes in the app instance from `server\init.go`.
+1. Remove the call to register the middleware for all endpoints from `server\init.go`.

 1. Add the middleware to the specific route group that requires authentication, for example: